microsoft/MSBuildSdks/src/Traversal/README.md

 The `Microsoft.Build.Traversal` MSBuild project SDK allows project tree owners the ability to define what projects should be built.
 Visual Studio solution files are more targeted for end-users and are not good for build systems.
 Additionally, large project trees usually have several Visual Studio solution files scoped to different parts of the tree.

-In an enterprise-level build, you want to have a way to control what projects are a built in your hosted build system.
+In an enterprise-level build, you want to have a way to control what projects are built in your hosted build system.
 Traversal projects allow you to define a set of projects at any level of your folder structure and can be built locally or in a hosted build environment.

 ## Example